realiarthur/react-fieldset/README.md

 Or the deeper an object is nested, the more unnecessary code is needed to name its fields. <br/>
 Or if you need to provide the same props to several components, you need to put it in each of them.*

-Well, it would be great to use a Fieldset component that will:
+Well, it would be great to use a FieldSet component that will:
   * simulate data nesting and deal with field naming
   * provide context to child components (Field, ErrorMessage, Custom Components, etc.)
   * be optimized and not strongly affect performance (check [performance notes](#performance))